hairylarry/collab/README.md

 http://hairylarry.sdf.org/collab

-This version has no user management like create account, change password, etc. so users have to be created manually.
+The 2018-04-30 version has create story, continue story, user management, reading lists (follow), TOC, Writers Directory, Collab News,RSS, and Weekly Digest.
+Notifications are nearly complete.
+Major features yet to come are cloning a story and ending a story.

 In the directory usernames we need a file username.txt like this.

-000001
+000001 (user id)
-username@example.com
+username@example.com (contact email)
-12345
+1!2@3D4v5% (encrypted password)
 username
+10000 (notification flags)

 In the directory userids we need a file userid.txt (000001.txt) like this